The Nirav Modi Scam: All You need to know

 Despite all the nuisance he created, Nirav Modi was undoubtedly a successful businessman, who had many feathers of fame and success to his cap, which symbolized his successful and visionary career.

-• Patents: Jasmine cut diamond, United States Design Patent USD763118S1, United States Design Patent US D738,777 A, JEWELRY DESIGN.
+- Patents: Jasmine cut diamond, United States Design Patent USD763118S1, United States Design Patent US D738,777 A, JEWELRY DESIGN.

-What was the Nirav Modi Scam Story?
+What Was the Nirav Modi Scam Story?

-The whole country was appalled when the news telecasted that India's Punjab National Bank (PNB), the second-biggest public sector lender had found out deceitful and fraudulent transactions worth $1.77 billion (about Rs11,400 crore) at a single branch in Mumbai.
+The whole country was appalled when the news telecasted that India's Punjab National Bank (PNB), the second-biggest public sector lender had found out deceitful and fraudulent transactions worth $1.77 billion (about ₹11,400 crore) at a single branch in Mumbai.

 The Allegation

-On 29 January 2018, a PNB officer from Mumbai documented a criminal complaint with India's federal investigative agency against three companies and four people, which also listed billionaire jeweller Nirav Modi and his uncle Mehul Choksi, the managing director of Gitanjali Gems Ltd, claiming that they had cheated the bank and had caused a loss of Rs 280 crore ($43.8 million) to the Punjab National Bank.
+On 29 January 2018, a PNB officer from Mumbai documented a criminal complaint with India's federal investigative agency against three companies and four people, which also listed billionaire jeweller Nirav Modi and his uncle Mehul Choksi, the managing director of Gitanjali Gems Ltd, claiming that they had cheated the bank and had caused a loss of ₹280 crore ($43.8 million) to the Punjab National Bank.

-The bank declared that the two junior employees at the Mumbai branch of Punjab National Bank had helped and supported the companies and people managing them, in getting "letters of undertaking" (LoUs) from it without even having a sanctioned credit limit or maintaining funds "on margin".
+The bank declared that the two junior employees at the Mumbai branch of Punjab National Bank had helped and supported the companies and people managing them in getting "Letters of Undertaking" (LoUs) from it without even having a sanctioned credit limit or maintaining funds "on margin".

 According to Punjab National Bank, the LoUs were used by Modi and Choksi to obtain short-term credit from overseas branches of other Indian banks.